ycpcs/cs340-fall2015/lectures/lecture12.md

 `count`: get the number of elements in a collection.

 `contains?`: check whether a collection contains a specified value.

+In general, Google and [clojuredocs.org](https://clojuredocs.org/) are your friends when you have questions about how to use the Clojure collection types.

 # Sequences